timmi89/timmi89.github.io/README.md

 * _Improve, remove, and make the code your own!_
 * _Enjoy!_

-_{You may find it helpful to open your own GitHub account, for easy alteration and communication between yourself and other authors.}_
+_You may find it helpful to open your own GitHub account, for easy alteration and communication between yourself and other authors._

 ## Support and contact details